Wire Hangers, Curtain Rods; Queers and Guns

 What am I saying here?
 About authorship?
 I cannot declare the death of the Author.
 The Author is not dead, no less dead than God?
 But so many have declared the death of God.
 What death?
 Dead how?
 I will let these go for now.

 A narrator/expositor in the first-person who then refers to himself as other narrator selves or narrators independent of his authorial/writerly connections . . . what then must I say conclude build as a trope?

-What follows is what has been put to paper by pen in hand, my hand, I used to say from brain though arm into hand through pen onto page . . . or something like that, I think.
+What follows is what has been put to paper by pen in hand, my hand, I used to say from brain though arm into hand through pen onto page . . . or something like that, I think I did, how it was I used to speak, used to write, in my journals and notebooks and whatever else it was I kept words flowing.
 How I found what words in a journal I had written how long ago is irrelevant, the howling I have done on paper, the more than fifteen thousand pages of journals I have kept for decades now growing by the thousands of pages as the years mount?
 For you is not much of a consideration.
 I am not writing for your entertainment here.
 I do not wish to set you back, turn you away, push you away?